 Go for free.
 There are many ways to see sights for free.
 You can get many free city walking tours worldwide, and museums are often free during off-peak hours.
 Other museums are based on donations and plenty museums cost nothing to begin with.
 Art galleries are usually free (and, if you happen to arrive during an opening, you might get a glass of wine too).
 Parks and nature spots are usually free of charge.

 Save on airfare.
 As perpetual travelers, airfares are our biggest expense.
 So we always try to search for the best online deals.
-There are two URLs you should keep in mind when looking for cheap deals: Skyscanner
+There’s one URL you should keep in mind when looking for cheap deals: Skyscanner.

 Is there an app for that?
 My husband and I were preparing for an African safari, a real bucket list trip.
 We found out at the last minute that passport-size pictures were required for our visa to Tanzania.
 How fortunate we were to find out that there is a free, instant app for that.
 ID PhotoPrint is an app (available for iPhone, iPad and IPod Touch that provides an on-screen template that allows you to take perfect 2×2 passport-size photos.